Diabetic Foot Ulcer

 - Objects in the shoe that can damage the skin, such as a small rock

-- Neuropathy—numbness, tingling, or burning sensation in your feet
+- Neuropathy—numbness, tingling, or burning sensation in the feet

-- Peripheral artery disease (PAD)—poor circulation in your legs
+- Peripheral artery disease (PAD)—poor blood flow in the legs

 - Improperly fitted shoes